DPS reserves the right to reject any entry which does not meet the following requirements×

 How to submit your entry – Digital Audio Visual Competition

 - Entries will be projected using the DPS digital projector and laptop computer using Microsoft Windows.
-The entry is to be submitted on a CD, DVD or Pendrive/USB Stick containing an .exe programme, that is, a programme that will run on this equipment with a single click and no extra software.
+The entry is to be submitted using a file transfer system, such as WeTransfer to the External Competitions Secretary email at External.DPSCouncil@gmail.com.
+Entry via a USB Stick is also permitted.
+The AV must be an executable program (.exe), that is, a program that will run on the laptop with a single click and no extra software.
 Also acceptable are complete video files such as .avi or .mov that will run without further add-ons.
 The cursor should not be visible.

 DPS now has software which will enable sequences prepared on Mac to be submitted.